Weaving art & science to reimagine how we build the future.

 Working at…

-Committee Member - Australian French Association for Innovation and Research
+Committee Member (Victoria) - Australian French Association for Innovation and Research

 Mentorship | As a systems thinker, Jessica is passionate about social impact and supporting others.
 She mentors young women, coaches emerging professionals in sustainability and STEM, and contributes to the community through creative residencies and advisory roles.
 She’s passionate about fusing innovation, creativity, and purpose to inspire future leaders and shape bold, inclusive solutions for a more sustainable future.